An Introduction to OpenGL for the Google Android Programming Environment

 In this article, we will introduce a bit about OpenGL and its integration in Android.
-Lets talk about OpenGL.
+Let’s talk about OpenGL.

-OpenGL, as I mentioned before, Is a graphics library, that helps us to create 2D and 3D environments.
-This library, opposite to Direct3D from Microsoft, is multiplatform in that you can create applications that use OpenGL in a GNU/Linux system and in a Windows one.
+OpenGL, as I mentioned before, is a graphics library that helps us to create 2D and 3D environments.
+This library, opposite to Direct3D from Microsoft, is multiplatform, in that you can create applications that use OpenGL in a GNU/Linux system and in a Windows one.

 In mobile devices we have a reduced version: OpenGL ES.
-It has less functionality that OpenGL (without ES) and it's adapted to small devices with their limitations.
-In an Android phone we don't have great graphics cards, so resources and implementation has to be optimized if we want to achieve good results.
+It has less functionality that OpenGL (without ES) and it’s adapted to small devices with their limitations.
+In an Android phone we don’t have great graphics cards, so resources and implementation have to be optimized if we want to achieve good results.

-In the Khronos page we can find a lot of information about this technology.
+On the Khronos page we can find a lot of information about this technology.

 OpenGL ES in Android